pinkpong111/Resolution-Based-Information-Theory/README.md

 > **Resolution** is the capacity of a layer to distinguish between,
 > simultaneously hold, and process vectors of different directions
 > without one dominating the others.

+> **Clarification:** Resolution does not refer to computational power, parameter count,
+> or processing speed.
+It refers specifically to the structural capacity to maintain
+> distinction between competing vectors — a property that grows through experience
+> and calibrated absorption, not through hardware scaling.

 A layer with low resolution cannot hold many distinct vectors at once.
 When high-resolution information enters a low-resolution space, the space forces compression — and the compression criteria are determined by the receiving layer, not the sender.
 Original intent is lost.